Alhammoud/gatsby-blog/src/pages/2019-12-21/index.md

 ![PerfBeacon Performance Monitor](perfbeacon.png)

 In terms of idea validation, I mainly just put up a landing page, and started a [Twitter account](https://twitter.com/PerfBeacon) to follow interesting people in web performance.
-Since starting in mid October, I've had 307 visitors on the website, resulting in 19 subscriptions to the mailing list (I still have no idea what I'm doing with mailing lists, I'll probably send a "We've launched!" email, and that's about it).
+Since starting in mid October, I've had 307 visitors on the website, resulting in 19 subscriptions to the mailing list (I still have no idea what I'm doing with mailing lists, I plan on sending a "We've launched!" email, and that's about it).

 While this is roughly half the attention OnlineOrNot received, people are actually signing up to the mailing list, and I'm thinking this idea might have legs after all.
 If not, I'll still use it daily to monitor frontend performance every time I deploy, so not all will be lost.